 Who We Are

 For more than 50 years, “The Church on the Corner” has been a landmark in Westlake Village, California.
 United Methodists seek to follow Christ with “Open Hearts, Open Minds, Open Doors” and to lead loving lives of meaning, hope and compassion for others.
 At UMCWV, we strive to be a diverse, inclusive and multi-generational congregation that is welcoming, inspiring and making a positive difference in our community.
-We are well-known for our exceptional music program for all ages, and our excellent weekday nursery school.
-Come join us for one of our Sunday Services or any of our enriching programs and you’ll see why so many call UMCWV home.
+We are well-known for our exceptional music program for all ages, and our excellent weekday preschool, The Growing Place.
+Come join us for our 10 a.m.
+Sunday service, in-person or online, or any of our enriching programs and you’ll see why so many call UMCWV home.

 What We Believe